RYUHOHYUN/greenguard-amr-navigation/docs/navigation_workflow.md

 ### 1. SLAM Map Generation

-TurtleBot4 and its LiDAR sensor were used to create an indoor map of the test environment.
+TurtleBot4 and its RPLIDAR sensor were used to create an indoor map of the test environment.

 RViz2 was used to check the map generation status in real time.